 Principals and the AEU

-An historic single agreement covering all staff.
+- A single agreement for all school staff.

 These successes were not won easily.
 The collective strength of principals, teachers, and support staff is critical for improving the learning outcomes of all students and the working lives of all staff.